ONSdigital/census-rm-load-generator/loadgen-terraform/README.md

 - To access the RabbitMQ cluster the target project will need to be peered with the load-gen project
 - A k8s secret "rabbitmq" is expected by the load-gen deployment so this will need to be created, note: the host needs to be the internal IP of rabbit as the k8s internal DNS is not visible (so using "rabbitmq" as the host wont work)
+- The Pod address range of the load generating cluster needs to be added to the LoadBalancerSourceRanges of the rabbitmq service in the target k8s cluster

 ###  Postgres Access